morris-lab/CellOracle/docs/tutorials/index.rst

 .. note::
    Demo dataset is available in the tutorial notebooks above.
-You can try CellOracle if you do not have any data.
+You can try CellOracle even if you do not have any data.

 2. How to prepare input data
 ^^^^^^^^^^^^^^^^^^^^^^^^^